Is Paying an Annual Fee for a Credit Card Worth It?

 Many people could probably use a few credit cards at any one time, with most of those being no-fee cards.
 But having a card or two with an annual fee can give you access to better rewards and perks than you could otherwise get.

 The right card (or cards) for you will always depend on your personal lifestyle and spending habits.
 In general, if you’re not going to use it very much, you should go for a card without an annual fee.
-It won’t cost you any money, and you won’t have to worry about getting enough value from it to warrant the cost.
+It won’t cost you any money, if you avoid interest and other fees, and you won’t have to worry about getting enough value from it to warrant the cost.

 If you’ll spend quite a bit of money with your credit card, however, or want premium travel perks and other benefits, you’ll typically get more out of cards with annual fees.
 And if your credit isn’t very good, you may have to go with an annual fee card (although this isn’t always true — there are credit cards for bad credit without annual fees).